FinAminToastCrunch/FinAminToastCrunch.github.io/_pages/about.md

 ## Welcome to my (mostly) research page!

-I am putting this page together so if you see any issues please email me :D FinAmin@mit.edu
+Hi!
+I am Fin, a grad student in engineering.
+Fun fact, my full first name is "Shafin."
+Shafin, in Arabic means "medical doctor"... my parents really wanted me to be a physician.
+I am still putting this page together so if you see any issues please email me :D

 ------